Jimmy Barry-Murphy

 He established himself as a dual player with the St Finbarr's club.
 A dual four-time All-Ireland medallist with the St Finbarr's senior teams, Barry-Murphy also won a combined total of five Munster medals and ten championship medals.

 Barry-Murphy made his debut on the inter-county scene at the age of sixteen when he first linked up with the Cork minor teams as a dual player.
 An All-Ireland medallist in both codes, he later won a combined total of three All-Ireland medals with the under-21 teams.
 Barry-Murphy made his senior football debut during the 1973 championship.
 He went on to play a key role for Cork in attack and won one All-Ireland medal, four Munster medals and one National Football League medal.
-Barry-Murphy's eleven-year career with the Cork senior hurlers saw him win five All-Ireland medals, a record-equaling ten Munster medals and two National Hurling League medals.
+Barry-Murphy's eleven-year career with the Cork senior hurlers saw him win five All-Ireland medals, a record-equalling ten Munster medals and two National Hurling League medals.
 He was an All-Ireland runner-up on two occasions.

 As a member of the Munster inter-provincial team in both codes, Barry-Murphy won a combined total of five Railway Cup medals.
 Throughout his inter-county career he made 57 championship appearances.
 Barry-Murphy retired from inter-county activity on 2 April 1987.

 Following a successful tenure as manager of the Cork minor team, culminating in the winning of the All-Ireland title, Barry-Murphy was appointed manager of the Cork senior team in October 1995.
 His first tenure saw a return to success, with Cork winning one All-Ireland Championship, two Munster Championships and one National League, before stepping down as manager on 8 November 2000.
 Barry-Murphy subsequently had unsuccessful tenures as coach with the St Finbarr's and Cloughduv club teams.
 Over a decade after stepping down as Cork manager, Barry-Murphy was appointed for a second stint as Cork manager on 7 September 2011.
 Once again his managerial reign saw a return to success, with Cork winning one Munster Championship.

 On the 26 August 2015 Barry Murphy was inducted into the GAA Hall of Fame.

 Early life

 Coming from a family of six – including brothers John, Denis, Barry and sisters Miriam and Frances – Barry-Murphy was born into a family steeped in hurling tradition.
 His granduncle, Dinny Barry-Murphy, was the most successful of the family.
 He captained Cork and won four All-Ireland titles in the 1920s and 1930s.
 His grandfather, Finbarr Barry-Murphy, also played with Cork while his father, John Barry-Murphy, won an All-Ireland title in the junior grade with Cork in 1940.

-He was educated at Colaiste an Spiorad Naoimh in Bishopstown, where he had little success at colleges level.
+He was educated at Colaiste an Spiorad Naoimh in Bishopstown.